apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Architecture:
 - Master Nodes: manages k8s cluster
 - Worker Nodes: Applications are there
 - ETCD Cluster: Is for archiving everything.
-Key-value pair DB
+Key-value pair DB.
+Jason-based
 - Kube Scheduler: scheduled which workloads is going to be assigned to which worker
 - Contreoller Manager: Checks status of workers and workloads.
 Has so many Controllers.
-It is not a centralized contrller
+It is not a centralized contrller.
+In a 5 second interval check health of components
 - Kube APIServer: A Manager which have to be informed for every interaction.
 Components do not talk to each other directly.
 The talk to API-Server and then API-Server communicate what have to be done.
 The only component that is connected to ETCD
+- Kubelet: Exists on master node + worker node.
+Have so many responsibilities.
+Kubelet does status checks to API-Server.
+- CRD (Container Runtime Engine): A container controller

+### Deploying an app procedure
+- Setup a yaml file for my-app
+- After applying, yaml file is being passed to API-Server.
+In this stage "Pod is Created" is being outputted, but it is not actually created yet.
+- Then it is passed to ETCD then scheduler.
+- After Scheduler make checks, it passes it request to related kublet of a worker node.
+- Kublet of worker node then commadns Containerd to create containers.
+- After it starts to run, kubelet acknowledge API-Server
+- API-Server tells ETCD that node is active and running
+- Controller Manager checks all components during the process

+- It is possible to have a k8s cluster using linux services not containers, but it is very difficult & unconvenient.

 ## Session 2
 ```